netgen/ezplatform-site-api/docs/reference/templating.rst

     <img src="{{ ng_image_alias( image, 'i1140' ).uri }}" />

-Both are presented in more detail in the examples below.
+Both are shown in more detail in the examples below.
 There are two other Twig functions, ``ng_query`` and ``ng_raw_query``.
 These are used with Query Types and are documented separately on :doc:`Query Types documentation page </reference/query_types>`.